Do snakes use the bathroom as we do?

 Whether you’re not sure how often your snake should produce waste or if you’re wondering what those chalky lumps you keep seeing in your snake’s bedding are, a good owner learns their pet’s bodily functions.

 As part of this research, you may ask yourself:

 How do snakes pee?

 Snakes do not usually produce a lot of liquid urine, like mammals.
 Instead, they excrete solid uric acid lumps, known as urates.
-These are a similar shape to their feces but are usually chalky white and crumbly.
+These are similar to their feces but are usually chalky white and crumbly.
 Both feces and urates exit a snake through one hole, the cloaca.

 Snakes produce solid urine masses instead of liquid because of their low water intake.

 They have evolved to need and use less water than warm-blooded animals.

 This still means your pet needs a source of water in its habitat.

 However, your snake will not use much water in excreting waste matter.

 If a snake produces liquid urine, it will usually be clear and in small amounts.